 and award-winning writer

 An award-winning, published writer, Bill Douglass has a deep background in corporate and financial communications, message development and branding.
-Bill has represented a wide variety of clients including: a leading global venture capital firm; a variety of asset management firms with AUM ranging from $100 million to $3 billion; PwC’s Transaction Services Division; tech startups such as i.TV (backed by Union Square Ventures); fintech startups such as Sliced Investing (backed by Khosla Ventures); PwC’s Transaction Services Division; public companies including Amyris Biotechnologies (AMRS), BioDelivery Sciences (BDSI), Gentiva Health Services (GTIV), and Live Nation (LYV); and the Batten Institute at the University of Virginia’s Darden School of Business.
+Bill has represented a wide variety of clients including a number of asset management firms with AUM ranging from $50 million to over $3 billion, in the US, Latin America and Europe; tech startups such as i.TV (backed by Union Square Ventures); fintech startups such as Sliced Investing (backed by Khosla Ventures); PwC’s Transaction Services Division; public companies including Amyris Biotechnologies (AMRS), BioDelivery Sciences (BDSI), Gentiva Health Services (GTIV), and Live Nation (LYV); and the Batten Institute at the University of Virginia’s Darden School of Business.

 Bill is also a Managing Director of the consultant network at Sparkpr (awarded Best Tech PR firm by both Holmes Report and TechCrunch Crunchies).
 Before starting Gotham, Bill held VP and Director-level positions with Brainerd Communicators and the Investor Relations Group, respectively, and in earlier years was with a boutique PR/promotions agency, P&F Communications.
 He was previously with a medical non-profit, ORBIS, spearheading eye surgery programs on-board the organization’s DC-10 aircraft, “world’s only flying eye hospital,” in 20-plus countries.

 Bill won a worldwide futurist writing competition from Royal Dutch/Shell and The Economist magazine, “The World in 2050.”
 The judges’ panel, which included Esther Dyson and Sir Mark Moody-Stuart (then-Chairman of Royal/Dutch Shell), chose Bill’s entry over 3,000 submitted from 75 countries, awarding him the $20,000 First Prize.